Black History Museum

 The C.B.
 Nuckolls Community Center & Black History Museum is a nonprofit museum in Ashland, Kentucky, dedicated to the collection, documentation, preservation and study of Black history in Ashland and across America.
 The museum will continuously cultivate a Black history experience and honor accomplishments of the past while providing an education for generations to come.

-Make a Small Donation and Receive a Free T-Shirt
+Make a Small Donation and Receive:

-- $23 donation for size 3X
+- $23 ~ Short-Sleeve T-Shirts 3X

-- $25 donation for sizes 4-5X
+- $25 ~ Short-Sleeve T-Shirts 4-5X

 IMPORTANT NOTE: You must write in your total and what shirt you would like (and whether you want a local pickup or shipping ~ and include shipping details) in the optional note area during your checkout; follow the link below to proceed.